Anterior Cruciate Ligament (ACL) tear

 Therefore, many ACL tears are treated with surgery to reconstruct a new ACL.
 This treatment is done as a Key-Hole surgery and the surgical techniques are well-established and mature, so down-time for this treatment can be reduced.

-Minor ACL injuries like sprains without tears, or a minimal tear such as a less-than-30% tear may be able to be treated with Physiotherapy.
-Sometimes, Platelet-Rich Plasma is a good adjunct to improve healing of the ACL.
+Minor ACL injuries like sprains without tears, or a minimal tear such as a less-than-25% tear may be able to be treated with Physiotherapy.
+Sometimes, a biological injection can be used to stimulate healing of the ACL.